jcarbelbide/togcrowdsourcing.com/README.md

 The one piece of data we are collecting that could possibly compromise the user's security is their IP address.
 It is unlikely that an IP address alone would be enough to cause harm to the user in the event of a leak, but coupled with the fact that we are also storing the user's world number, I can think of some scenarios where the data can be useful to a malicious actor.

-For example, if the IP address of someone is already known, they can figure out which worlds they tend to go on.
+For example, if the IP address of someone is already known and the database of IPs is leaked, they can figure out which worlds they tend to go on.
 If a user has a "home" world or worlds that they tend to connect to, this information could be found by looking at the aggregated IP address + world data.
+That information can then be used to more easily find players in game and possibly harass or attack them in PvP areas.
 Users may also connect to certain worlds because of low ping.
 If this is the case, a malicious actor could deduce a general location of the user with this information.

 These are only the scenarios I can think of, and I am sure there are others.
 I would prefer to try my best to keep IPs private for the aforementioned reasons, and to give users peace of mind that I do not intend to do anything with the data I collect for my own, or anyone else's personal gain.
+In truth, probably the biggest reason to protect IP information is that OldSchool Runescape players are extremely security conscious, and I believe they would not be willing to use the plugin if I collected their actual IPs.

 So on to how we try to protect the IPs.